-Unless a waiver of rights to shoreline protection applies on the property, shoreline protection structures, including revetments, breakwaters, groins, seawalls, cliff retaining walls, and other such construction that alters natural shoreline processes shall be permitted consistent with the LUP's sub-area policies when required to serve coastal-dependent uses or protect existing principal development structures or public beaches in danger from erosion, when designed to eliminate or mitigate adverse impacts on local shoreline sand supply, and when there is no less environmentally damaging feasible alternative such as beach nourishment, non-structural drainage and native landscape improvements, or other similar non-structural options.
-A waiver of rights to shoreline protection would be an agreement executed between the property owner and the California Coastal Commission.
+Unless a waiver of rights to shoreline protection applies on the property, shoreline protection structures, including revetments, breakwaters, groins, seawalls, cliff retaining walls, and other such construction that alters natural shoreline processes shall be permitted consistent with the LCP's sub-area policies when required to serve coastal-dependent uses or protect existing principal development structures or public beaches in danger from erosion, when designed to eliminate or mitigate adverse impacts on local shoreline sand supply, and when there is no less environmentally damaging feasible alternative such as beach nourishment, non-structural drainage and native landscape improvements, or other similar non-structural options.
+For purposes of this policy "existing principal structures" means principal structures that were legally authorized prior to January 1, 1977.